Food For Thought On Alzheimer’s

 Regular, nutritious meals may become a challenge for people with dementia.
 As a person’s cognitive function declines, he or she may become overwhelmed with too many food choices, forget to eat or have difficulty with eating utensils.
 Proper nutrition is important to keep the body strong and healthy.
 For a person with Alzheimer’s disease or dementia, poor nutrition may increase behavioral symptoms and cause weight loss.

-The basic nutrition tips below can help boost the person with dementia’s health and your health as a caregiver, too.
+The basic nutrition tips below can help people with dementia and caregivers.

 - Limit foods with high saturated fat and cholesterol.